Maid in Singapore supported Islamic State and Indonesian affiliate, jailed for financing terrorism

 However, JAD financed its activities through "religious charities" which conduct donation drives publicised on social media.

-Anindia donated to two of these charities, remitting S$50 directly to one charity and S$80 in total to another through her friends Retna and Yulistika.
+Anindia donated to two of these charities, remitting S$50 directly to one charity and S$80 through her friends Retna and Yulistika.

 TERRORISM THREAT TOP SECURITY CONCERN IN SINGAPORE